It may sound strange at first, but here at Spinal Injuries Australia, we don’t care for people.

 We don’t endorse group homes or people being forced to live together simply because they have a disability.
 We should all have the right to choose where we live and who with.

-The Association is dedicated to enhancing the lives of people with a spinal cord injury.
+Our organisation is dedicated to enhancing the lives of people with a spinal injury.
 We are passionate in our commitment to rebuilding lives, promoting and celebrating independence, and preventing injuries.